-It is not possible to produce a three-dimensional potential well to trap charged particles using electrostatic forces alone.
-Ion traps therefore use either a combination of electric and magnetic fields (the Penning trap) or time-varying electric fields (the rf or Paul trap).
+The Penning trap uses a combination of electric and magnetic fields, and the Paul trap uses constant and oscillating electric fields.
 Trapped ion optical frequency standards are studied under low magnetic field conditions using the Paul trap or one of its variants.

 Endcap traps are used at NPL for optical frequency standards applications.
 The relatively open structure of this trap improves the optical access to the ion.
 This means that cooling beams can be oriented to enter the trap from several directions, allowing the ion motion to be controlled and monitored in all three dimensions.

 With either a Paul or endcap trap, the coldest ion temperatures can be reached when there is only one ion in the trap.
 This ion also has to be at the trap centre, where there is no electric field to cause minimal motion.
 In order to move the ion to the trap centre, DC voltages are applied either to the endcap electrodes or to compensation electrodes around the trap.To achieve this, an ion is produced by ionising an atom produced from an oven and then held in an electromagnetic trap.
 When the ion is formed, it is well above room temperature and must be laser cooled to confine it to the centre of the trap.
 This is achieved using a laser which is tuned slightly below the centre frequency of a strong (allowed) transition.